sarah-cic-uk/Code-the-Future/session-4/week4-activities.md

 ## Activity 3: Style and Add Layout to your Web Page

-Using the skills you've learned for this week, change your `index.html` to improve the appearance of your web page to your preference.
+Using the skills you've learned for this session, change your `index.html` to improve the appearance of your web page to your preference.
 You can also change the layout of your page to add headers/footers, navigation bar, etc. Here are some sample [CSS Templates](https://www.w3schools.com/css/css_templates.asp) for inspiration.

 _BONUS: Use one of the CSS Frameworks of your choice (can be one of the examples mentioned above or something else) and apply it to your web pages._